axellindstrom/Malaria/README.md

 For the gene prediction of *H.tartakovskyi* **GeneMark** was used.
 The minimum contig lenght was set to 3000 bp instead of the default 5000.

     gmes_petap.pl --ES --min_contig 3000 --sequence H_t33_scaffold.fasta

+# Convert gff and genome file to fasta sequence
+To convert the gff and genome file to fasta files the gffParse.pl was used.
+The parser take the filtered genome file as an input and the gtf file with gene prediction. -p was added as a flag to output an amino acid fasta file and -c specify that the reading fram should be shifted if internal stop codons are found.

+    gffParse.pl -i ./H_t33_scaffold.fasta -g genemark.gtf -p -c